tnehezd/mesalab/docs/data_reading.md

 # MESA Data Reading and Handling

-This module is responsible for scanning and reading MESA simulation runs, and preparing the data for further analysis.
+This module, located at `mesalab/data_reader.py`, is responsible for scanning, reading, and preparing MESA simulation run data for further analysis.

+---

 ## `extract_params_from_inlist(inlist_path)`